Glow-Lang/glow/INSTALL.md

 ## Trying it out with Docker

-We have a Docker image [`mukn/glow:latest`](https://hub.docker.com/repository/docker/mukn/glow) with *Glow* and its associated libraries precompiled:
+We have a Docker image [`mukn/glow`](https://hub.docker.com/repository/docker/mukn/glow) with *Glow* and its associated libraries precompiled.

+For the the most recent stable release (currently alpha quality), use:

+    docker pull mukn/glow:stable
+    docker run -it mukn/glow:stable bash

+For the latest development code (has most features but can be unstable), use:

     docker pull mukn/glow:latest
     docker run -it mukn/glow:latest bash

-When we have a stable release, we'll provide an image `mukn/glow:stable` instead.

 You can build your own using `scripts/make-docker-image.ss` from [gerbil-utils](https://github.com/fare/gerbil-utils).